GeoffCox/sterling-svelte/src/routes/(app)/topics/actions/+page.md

 # Actions

-Sterling-svelte has some actions that it uses to implement components.
+Sterling-svelte exports the actions used within its components.
-These are exported from the library for use in your components.

 ## clickOutside